Early 2010, Dmitry Sches released Ambient Voices, a soundset for the Zebra software synthesizer by u-he.

 Finally, the 16-step trance gate and 32-step arpeggiator provide ways to create rhythmic and melodic sequences.
 Pretty straightforward stuff really.
 Not something I personally use a whole lot, but I always hear people appreciate these types of features so it’s nice to have a well-rounded set of arp and gate tools at your disposal.

 The best way to experience Diversion is to give it a spin yourself.
-If you are short on time the official audio demos a pretty good job showcasing its sounds and character.
+If you are short on time the official audio demo does a pretty good job showcasing its sounds and character.

 Note that Diversion is currently available as a VST instrument plug-in for Windows only.
 Dmitry has recently announced that version 2.0 is in development for both Windows and Mac platforms.
 A release is expected late Fall, 2012.